ajpaul/training-fe-module-01/cxp-fe-training-01/src/main/webapp/static/cxp-fe-training-01/widgets/pf1e3-todo-notification/README.md

 #### Steps

  - Create a notification widget.
-When you add a todo, this notification widget should display for 5 seconds: **"Todo added, total todos <amount of todos>"**
+When you add a todo, this notification widget should display for 5 seconds: **"Todo added, total todos {amount of todos}"**
+ - Implement similar behavior when removing or completing todo's

 #### Additional resources